 Becoming a vegetarian is a lifestyle choice that you can stick to with proper planning.

-And with the vegetarian tips for beginners laid out above as well as the many vegetarian recipes we highlighted, you can start off your new lifestyle on the right foot.
+And with the tips laid out above as well as the many recipes we highlighted, switching to vegetarian diet will be easy.

 In time you will begin to experience the many health benefits of becoming vegetarian and have more focus and energy in all that you do.